Cardiac Ablation for Atrial Fibrillation

 Patients in need of cardiac ablation for atrial fibrillation (AFiB) come to North Shore Medical Center’s (NSMC) Heart Center for world-class cardiac care.
-The NSMC Heart Center is the only comprehensive cardiac center on the North Shore, offering advanced cardiac surgery, cardiac rehabilitation, and cardiac electrophysiology, as well as cardiac ablation for atrial fibrillation and other arrhythmia treatments.
+The NSMC Heart Center provides comprehensive cardiac care on the North Shore, including angioplasty, electrophysiology, catheterization, cardiac testing, as well as cardiac ablation for atrial fibrillation and other arrhythmia treatments.

 Atrial fibrillation is a common type of cardiac arrhythmia, a condition where a patient’s heart beats too quickly or irregularly.